aau-claaudia/hpc/docs/ucloud/sdu-datacenter-migration.md

 ## Do I need to do anything?

-It depends on where your files and projects are stored.
-UCloud has different *providers* (storage locations).
-Check which one your project uses—you can see this in the UCloud interface when you browse your files or manage your project.0
+Yes.
+All users with research projects must apply for resources in the new SDU datacenter.

+We have updated the [application form](https://forms.office.com/pages/responsepage.aspx?id=Sbrb9QbOb0msPgzxQ2HZNEdKMbCNz_9Lom8_yaZURCNUQVZUQVRXSFVYODBZQkNZWVRYM1lEUEFYTSQlQCN0PWcu&route=shorturl) to include the new resource types.
+In the form, select **Existing project**, enter your **DeiC project number**, and apply for the following:

+* Storage: `u1-cephfs`
+* CPU machine type: `cpu-amd-zen5`
+* GPU machine type: `gpu-nvidia-b200`

+You can already apply for these resources now to make sure you can continue working after the new datacenter goes live.
+When submitting the application, set the **start date to May 1**.

+To secure your data, the actions you need to take depend on which *provider* stores your files and project resources.
+In the next sections, you can read more about the required actions for each provider.

-### If your data is in SDU/K8s — No action needed
+### If your data is in SDU/K8s — Data will be automatic migrated

 Your data will be moved automatically during the downtime.
-Once UCloud is back online, everything will be there as before.
-You don't need to do anything.
+Once UCloud is back online your data will be available directely.

 ### If your data is in AAU/K8s — You must transfer it